Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/upgrade_prereqs_zos/_index.md

 ---

-    title: Update upgrade, or migrate,
+    title: "Update, upgrade, or migrate"
-    linkTitle: Update, upgrade, or migrate
+    linkTitle: "Update, upgrade, or migrate "
     weight: 180

----
-## Before you start
+---## Before you start

 This section describes how to upgrade or migrate to Transfer CFT {{< TransferCFT/axwayvariablesReleaseNumber  >}}.
 Additionally, it describes the two methods for updating {{< TransferCFT/axwayvariablesComponentLongName  >}} z/OS and provides links to detailed information.

-See the section <a href="../c_about_zos/r_prerequistes_zos" class="MCXref xref">System requirements</a> for details on system prerequisites.
+See the section [System requirements](../c_about_zos/r_prerequistes_zos) for details on system prerequisites.

 > **Note**
 >